observability-lab-cse/observability-lab-workshop/02-deploy-application/README.md

 > **📌 Starting point 📌**
 >
-> Check out this branch [/02-deploy-application](https://github.com/observability-lab-cse/observability-lab/tree/section/02-deploy-application), in case you have not done the previous section, and run `make` from the root folder.
+> Check out this branch [section/02-deploy-application](https://github.com/observability-lab-cse/observability-lab/tree/section/02-deploy-application).
+In case you have not done the previous section, run `make` from the root folder.

 Now, let's start deploying the individual services in our application.
 There are three components to our solution: